D-Pow/mock-requests/ReadMe.md

 it is also great to use when the back-end API is still being developed but you want to work on the front-end, or when you don't have internet at all but still need to get work done.

-This library also supports **dynamic responses** so that you can mimic the actions of your back-end services.
-Simply add dynamic-update functions to your config and call `MockRequests`'s dynamic configuration functions, and everything else flows as normal.

 <a name="examples"></a>
 ## Examples

-Note how in the below examples, the production-bound code doesn't change between mocking and using network calls.
+Note how in the below examples, the **production-bound code doesn't change** between mocking and using network calls.

 <a name="example-static"></a>